 There are different audiences for publications

 Quite often you will be expected to use "scholarly" or "peer reviewed" or "academic" sources.
-How can you tell whether a source is scholarly?
-Look for these indicators.
+Here's what that means:

 Though many databases let you limit a search to scholarly or peer reviewed articles, those limiters aren't foolproof.
 As an example, they will include book reviews, which are not reporting original research.
 Take a look at "Anatomy of a Scholarly Article" from North Carolina State University Library.